Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 # D) 020 Break-in & Enter
 > Objective: [Break into 020-your-eyes-only](<https://terokarvinen.com/hack-n-fix/>)

-## Setting up
-We already have the target installed.
+We already have the target installed (from the previous assigment).
 We just need to create a virtual environment for it to run in, and install requirements.
 ```bash
 $ virtualenv --system-site-packages env/ -p python3
 ```